 For each pathway, particles should be characterized (according to size, morphology, polymer type) in addition to quantifying the total amount of microplastics present.
 Additionally, advancing source identification methods can provide insights to inform industry-specific source control measures.
 Research in California should focus on investigating sources for which viable management remediation strategies can be readily developed.
-The OPC SAT microplastics working group has recommended focusing on discharges from tire and road wear, laundry and textiles, tobacco products, and agricultural runoff.
-The specific sources to be prioritized for investigation will be informed by the working group and other expert opinion.
-Based on the OPC SAT working group's recommendation, a source emissions inventory should be conducted - once pathways are better understood, and assuming availability of necessary data - to quantify the relative contribution of microplastic loading from all potential sources.
-A key consideration of this work should include selecting sources that may disproportionately affect marginalized or disadvantaged communities.
+Preliminary priorities include identifying solutions and strategies to reduce microplastic discharges from tire and road wear, laundry and textiles, tobacco products, and agricultural runoff.
+Based on the OPC SAT working group findings, California should prioritize the development of a source emissions inventory, dependent on the availability of necessary data, to quantify the top sources that contribute to microplastics in California's marine environment and to refine and inform future management actions.
+A key consideration of this work should include selecting sources that may disproportionately affect marginalized or frontline communities.